livey/machine-learning-checklist/deep-learning-QA.md

       * target class will be one-hot coding, too large dimension
       * remedy
         * hierachical
+        * center loss (enforce each lass to be more cohenrent)
         - [ ] label embbeding
         - [ ] metric learning
       * after soft-max + cross entropy v.s. mse
+        * mse is more sensitive to outlier
-        * cross entropy is convex, mse is not convex
+        * cross entropy is convex, mse is not convex (with respect to the weight parameters)
         * gradient vanishing together with sigmoid
     * computational stability
       * output subtract the maximal one will increase the stability (exp large value will cause overflow)